sanzashi987/nino-work-mono/README.md

 [Quick start & environment configuration](https://grpc.io/docs/languages/go/quickstart/)

 #### For `Protocol Buffer`:
   - Go to [download](https://github.com/protocolbuffers/protobuf/releases) release for the platform.
 Should be an archive.
-Unzip and make the `bin/` directory from the content is added to the system `PATH` variable
+Unzip and make sure the `bin/` directory from the content is added to the system `PATH` variable
     ```
      protoc --version
     ```